Jump to a section

 Are FHA loans available in Florida if you have bad credit?

-FHA loans are designed to help borrowers with lower income levels and credit scores.
-Being so, you can have “bad credit” and still get approved.
+FHA loans help borrowers with lower income levels and credit scores qualify for a mortgage.
+With an FHA loan you can have “bad credit” and still qualify.
 While most lenders will want to see a good credit record for the past seven years, you can still apply if you have made a few mistakes.
 Be ready to explain your report to your lender, and they may be able to work with you.

 How much is the down payment for an FHA loan in Florida?